saashub-it/qoq/packages/jscpd/README.md

 ## Rationale

-Beign tired of setting up [JSCPD](https://www.npmjs.com/package/jscpd) all over again for new projects, we created some base template.
+Tired of setting up [JSCPD](https://www.npmjs.com/package/jscpd) from scratch for every new project?
+We created a base template to make the process easier.

 ## Install